AndreasG11/MAE224/Lab-1:--Hydrostatics.md

 - Provide some details about the experiment and methodology and why you chose your particular setup

 ###Results
-- Provide plots and pictures to illustrate your results
+- Provide plots and pictures to illustrate your results.
+You are free to use whatever plotting program you wish, but your TA's recommend using Matlab.
+- Make sure to label all axes.
+- Use appropriate font sizes for the labels (it should match your report font size).
+- Include legends if necessary.
+- Make sure the data points are large enough to see clearly.

 ###Discussion
 -  Outline sources of error and perhaps answer any of the questions brought up in the lab manual